Diagnosis of Fabry disease in males

 Enzyme testing is useful in identifying affected males.

 Enzyme levels for carriers are usually within the normal range.
-Order FABMS / Fabry Disease, Full Gene Analysis for carrier testing.
+Order FABRZ / Fabry Disease, Full Gene Analysis for carrier testing.

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Fabry disease is an X-linked lysosomal storage disorder resulting from deficient activity of the enzyme alpha-galactosidase A (alpha-Gal A) and the subsequent deposition of glycosylsphingolipids in tissues throughout the body, in particular, the kidney, heart, and brain.
-Fabry disease is due to mutations within the GLA gene and more than 150 mutations have been identified in individuals diagnosed with Fabry disease.
+Fabry disease is due to mutations within the GLA gene, and more than 630 mutations have been identified in individuals diagnosed with Fabry disease.
 Severity and onset of symptoms are dependent on the amount of residual enzyme activity.
 The classic form of Fabry disease occurs in males with <1% alpha-Gal A activity.
-Symptoms usually appear in childhood or adolescence and can include acroparesthesias (pain crises in the extremities), multiple angiokeratomas, reduced or absent sweating, and corneal opacity.
-In addition, progressive renal involvement leading to end-stage renal disease typically occurs in adulthood followed by cardiovascular and cerebrovascular disease.
-The estimated incidence is 1 in 40,000 males.
+Symptoms usually appear in childhood or adolescence and can include acroparesthesias (burning pain in the extremities), gastrointestinal issues, multiple angiokeratomas, reduced or absent sweating, corneal opacity, and proteinuria.
+In addition, progressive renal involvement leading to end-stage renal disease typically occurs in adulthood, followed by cardiovascular and cerebrovascular disease.
+The estimated incidence varies from 1 in 3,000 infants detected via newborn screening to 1 in 10,000 males diagnosed after onset of symptoms.

 Males with residual alpha-Gal A activity may present with either a renal or cardiac form of Fabry disease with onset of symptoms later in life.
 Individuals with the renal variant typically present in the third decade with the development of renal insufficiency and, ultimately, end-stage renal disease.
-These individuals may or may not share other symptoms with the classic form of Fabry disease.
+These individuals may or may not exhibit other symptoms of the classic form of Fabry disease.
 Individuals with the cardiac variant are often asymptomatic until they present with cardiac findings such as cardiomyopathy, mitral insufficiency, or conduction abnormalities in the fourth decade.
-The cardiac variant is not associated with renal failure.
 Variant forms of Fabry disease may be underdiagnosed.

-Females who are carriers of Fabry disease can have clinical presentations ranging from asymptomatic to severely affected and may have alpha-Gal A activity in the normal range; therefore, additional studies including molecular genetic analysis of the GLA gene (FABMS / Fabry Disease, Full Gene Analysis), are recommended to detect carriers.
+Females who are carriers of Fabry disease can have clinical presentations ranging from asymptomatic to severely affected, and yet they may have alpha-Gal A activity in the normal range.
+Therefore, molecular genetic analysis of the GLA gene (FABRZ / Fabry Disease, Full Gene Analysis) is recommended as the most appropriate diagnostic test to detect carriers.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.